namuol/react-seamstress/WHY.md

 How does this work?

-`@HasDeclarativeStyles` was written such that styles are applied *in the order they are iterated over in the original style object*, meaning that "whatever comes last" always overrides what was described earlier.
+`@HasDeclarativeStyles` ensures that styles are applied *in the order they are iterated over in the original style object*, meaning that "whatever comes last" always overrides what was described earlier.

-Alternatively, this behavior be expressed more directly using `:composed:pseudo-selectors`, like so:
+This behavior could also be expressed using `:composed:pseudo-selectors`:

 ```js
 <Combobox style={{